 The Company's auditor must be an Authorised Public Accountant approved by the Central Chamber of Commerce of Finland.
 The Auditor's term ends at the closing of the next Annual General Meeting following its election.
 The Company's financial year is the calendar year.

-In the 2022 financial period, MuniFin's auditor was KPMG Oy Ab, with APA Tiia Kataja as the lead audit partner.
-It is proposed to the 2023 Annual General Meeting that KPMG be elected as auditor with APA Tiia Kataja as the lead audit partner.
+In the 2023 financial period, MuniFin's auditor was KPMG Oy Ab, with APA Tiia Kataja as the lead audit partner.
+The Board will propose to the Annual General Meeting of 2024 that PricewaterhouseCoopers Oy be appointed as the new auditor for the term beginning at the appointment and ending at the close of the following Annual General Meeting.